Aervyon/Aervyon/README.md

     <img src="https://github.com/Aervyon/Aervyon/blob/master/Banner.svg?raw=true" alt="A small banner, you aren't missing much" width="1500px"></i>
 </p>

-I'm Aervyon, a self-proclaimed web developer.
+I'm Aervyon, a web developer.

-🏫 Full time student
+🏫 Part-time student

 🌐 https://aervyon.com - My website, built on Nuxt & Tailwind.
-Has a few more details about myself
+Has a few more details about myself Working on a V4 built on Nuxt 3 & Tailwind

-⛔ I'm busy and am not currently tending to code issues.

 🔑 Do everyone (and yourself!) a favor and use a password manager